What Makes a Brand Recognisable? (Research-Backed Insights)

 Pack Shapes

-Sometimes, even a distinctive packaging feature, like the curved bottle neck of Duck cleaning products, is enough.
-What’s particularly great about this example is that the duck motif runs through the entire brand communication, creating strong recognisability.
+Sometimes, even a small, clever detail, like the curved bottle neck of Duck cleaning products, is enough.
+What’s so great about this example is that the duck motif runs through Duck’s entire brand communication—from its character to its name.

 Duck toilet cleaner as an example of a recognisable packaging shape.